 If you have been away from the program and want to resume as a volunteer, see “Time Off” under Policies.

 The County Coordinator is the final authority on determining what is an approved volunteer project.
 A general rule of thumb is that the activity must benefit the community (not just an individual).
 Contact your local county Extension office BEFORE you embark on a project to make sure it is OK as volunteer service!
-Travel time based on the time a MGV leaves home until returning home, minus personal errands, and preparation and research time can be included in volunteer service hours.
-(Travel time to CE programs cannot be counted.)
-See Volunteer Projects for more information.
+As of 2019, only time of arrival to departure; travel time will not count towards volunteer hours.